emignardi/Spring-Boot-File-Management-Introduction/README.md

-# Spring Boot File Management Introduction (Upload, Download & Display)
+# Spring File Management Introduction (Upload, Download & Display)

-This application was built as practice to become familiar with the Spring Framework, the Spring Boot Project and File Management.
+This application was built as practice to become familiar with the Spring Framework and File Management.
 Contains API endpoints for uploading, downloading, and displaying files.

 ## Authors